rfmoz/tuptime/README.md

 For keep it updated, add the init script or systemd file and a cron entry.

-More information into Tuptime Manual "tuptime-manual.txt"
+### More information

+Please, read tuptime-manual.txt for a complete reference guide.